11th Rifle Corps: Defense of Tallinn

 As the German advance continued, the corps retreated into Estonia, fighting in what became known as the defense of Tallinn in the Leningrad Strategic Defensive.
 By the morning of 7 July, with the remnants of the 48th and 125th Rifle Divisions, and a battalion from the 11th, the corps was tasked with defending the northern bank of the Emajõgi from Võrtsjärv to Lake Peipus, and preventing a German breakthrough along the west coast of Lake Peipus towards Narva.
 Its left flank and rear were covered by the Chudskoye Military Flotilla, operationally subordinated to the corps.
 On 8 July, German troops attempted to cross the Emajõgi in the corps sector but were repulsed.
-The 125th held defenses along the river between Inesuu and Veibri, while the 48th held positions from Veibri to Lake Peipus.
+The 125th held defenses along the river between Jõesuu and Veibri, while the 48th held positions from Veibri to Lake Peipus.
 The army became part of the Northern Front on 14 July.
 On 18 July, the 2nd Latvian Volunteer Regiment was attached to the corps; it was formed from Latvian Communists.

 On 22 July, preceded by massive artillery and aerial bombardment, German troops launched an attack at the junction of the 10th and 11th Corps, attempting to split the army in half.
 The defenses on the 11th's right flank were broken, and by the end of 24 July, German units reached the Mustvee River in the corps' rear after advancing to the northeast.
 On 25 July German troops broke through to Lake Peipus in the Mustvee area.
 The 11th was unable to contain the advance of the fresh German 291st Infantry Division, and was cut off from the rest of the army.
 Shumilov was separated from his units and the corps headquarters did not know the locations of its division's command posts.
 As a result, on 28 July, the Chudskoye Military Flotilla was transferred to the operational subordination of the army commander.
 Retreating north, units of the corps reached the Omedu River on the night of 25 July but were attacked by the 254th Infantry Division on the next day.
 Until 24 July elements of the 125th Division held the left bank of Tartu.
 By the morning of 31 July, 3,000 men had escaped the pocket, but up to 7,000 men and the artillery of the two divisions remained behind.
 In a report to the headquarters of the front, the Military Council of the army stated that the 11th Corps "did not actually exist, as its units leaving the encirclement were extremely weakened and demoralized by the enemy air superiority".